N2-Sys/OmniMon/README.md

 We show the working process and output file of Omnimon testbed program in this part.
 Here we have omitted a lot of output content of the mTCP stack.

-We first run Omnimon's controller, waiting for the host's connection.
+We first run Omnimon's controller:

 ![](./img/controller.png)

-Next, we run host\_tx and host\_rx in sequence to establish the connection with the controller.
+Next, we run host\_tx and host\_rx in sequence：
-After establishing connections with all hosts, the controller will notify the hosts to start working.

 The running process of the host\_tx (sender) is shown in the figure:

 ![](./img/sender.png)